-The Corporation has considered its responsibility to notify the Education Skills Funding Agency of material irregularity, impropriety and non-compliance with Education Skills Funding Agency terms and conditions of funding, under the financial memorandum in place between the College and the Education Skills Funding Agency.
-As part of this consideration, the Corporation has had due regard to the requirements of the financial memorandum.
+The corporation has considered its responsibility to notify ESFA of material irregularity, impropriety and non-compliance with terms and conditions of funding, under the corporation's grant funding agreements and contracts with ESFA.
+As part of our consideration we have had due regard to the requirements of grant funding agreements and contracts with ESFA.

-We confirm, on behalf of the Corporation, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College, or material non-compliance with the Education Skills Funding Agency's terms and conditions of funding under the College's financial memorandum.
+We confirm on behalf of the corporation that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the college, or material non-compliance with the terms and conditions of funding, under the college's grant funding agreements and contracts with ESFA.

 We confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Education Skills Funding Agency.
+If any instances are identified after the date of this statement, these will be notified to ESFA.